1999 İzmit earthquake: Response

 In total, teams from 21 countries (Germany, France, United Kingdom, United States, Israel, Greece, Japan, Austria, Switzerland, Hungary, Russia, South Korea, Belgium, Poland, Romania, Bulgaria, Egypt, Spain, Italy, Azerbaijan, and Iceland), assisted in the rescue effort.
 Greece was the first nation to pledge aid and support.
 Within hours of the earthquake, the Greek Ministry of Foreign Affairs contacted their counterparts in Turkey, and the minister sent his personal envoys.
 The Greek Ministry of Public Orders sent a rescue team of 24 people and two trained rescue dogs, as well as fire-extinguishing planes to help put out the fire in the Tüpraş Oil refinery.

 Oil Spill Response Limited was activated by BP and deployed from the United Kingdom to the Tüpraş Refinery.
 Responders successfully contained the previously uncontrolled discharge of oil from the site into the sea.

 The UK announced an immediate grant of £50,000 to help the Turkish Red Crescent, while the International Red Cross and Red Crescent pledged £4.5 million to help victims.
 Blankets, medical supplies and food were flown from Stansted airport.
 Engineers from Thames Water went to help restore water supplies.

 US President Bill Clinton later visited Istanbul and İzmit to examine the level of destruction and meet with the survivors.
 The US dispatched military units to Turkey such as the 26th Marine Expeditionary Unit under the name Operation Avid Response.

+Aftermath

+The catastrophic loss of life due to the two earthquakes in 1999 (the other being 1999 Düzce earthquake), largely attributed to poor construction practices and building code violations, sparked a national outcry in Turkey.
+In the aftermath of the disaster, legal proceedings were initiated against contractors whose substandard work directly contributed to the collapses.
+Several prominent businessmen, including Veli Göçer and Hamza Cebeci, were tried, convicted of negligent homicide, and sentenced to prison. for their roles in the collapse of poorly constructed buildings.
+Responding to the public outrage and the systemic failures exposed by the disaster, the Ecevit government subsequently passed reforms designed to improve construction quality and enforce stricter building standards.